Connecting iOS Devices

 - Open a project for an application you want to develop for the device.

-- Select Projects > Build & Run > Add Kit to add a kit for building and running applications on iOS.
+- Select Projects > Build & Run to select the kit for building applications for and running them on iOS.

 - Select Run to specify run settings.